jamesmeneghello/pynab/README.md

 - The Newznab team, for creating a great piece of software
 - Everyone who contributed to the NN+ regex collection
 - Kevinlekiller, for his blacklist regex
+- Everyone who's sent in issues and tested the software